solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 2. a `deployment` running OpenLDAP
 3. a `service` fronting the deployment

-The script accepts an optional string argument, which determines the namespace in which the resources will be created (`default` if not provided).
+The script accepts an optional string argument, which determines the namespace in which the resources are created.
+If no namespace is provided, the resources are created in the `default` namespace.
 After you have downloaded the script to your working directory, you can run the following commands to execute it:

 ```shell